 Artists’ Statement: Plants and flowers are commonly used to decorate or soften our industrialized environments.
 Living in the city, it is easy to feel that our boxed-in existence separates us from the larger, more diverse world, outside.
 We have attempted to use plant life to enhance our subjects, and to interconnect them, whether they are human beings or animals.
 We are all connected to the earth for our survival and happiness, in these images we have shown some of the beauty we have observed and imagined.

 -- Jim Hastings

-This exhibition is curated by Janet Reynolds.
+This exhibition in Texas Discovery Gardens’ gallery is curated by Janet Reynolds.